Dan Green

 By definition, large, unexpected deposits in a bank account are “unseasoned.”

-Unseasoned funds must be documented before being used for a mortgage approval or wired to a closing.
+Unseasoned funds must be documented before being used for mortgage approval or wired to a closing.
 Cash gifts can be documented with a mortgage gift letter, and federal tax refunds can be documented with an IRS receipt.

 Seasoning: A Real World Example

-First-Time Home Buyer Stories: Seasoning
+First-Time Home Buyer Stories - Seasoning

-Consider a homebuyer who has been saving for a down payment.
+Consider a home buyer who has been saving for a down payment.
 A few months before the purchase, they receive a significant financial gift, which they add to their savings.

-When the lender approves the deposit, the cash gift can be used for a down payment.
+Once the lender approves the deposit, the cash gift can be used for a down payment.

 Common Questions About Seasoning